-Our Account Executive Emily Dove talks abut joining the world of work…
+Our Account Executive Emily Dove talks about joining the world of work…

-A recent report suggests half the UK’s leading employers said they have received more completed graduate job applications during the early part of the recruitment season than they had in 2016 and two-fifths also believed the quality of applications had improved.
+A recent report suggests half the UK’s leading employers said they received more completed graduate job applications during the early part of the recruitment season than they had in 2016 and two-fifths also believed the quality of applications had improved.
 In addition, the majority of this year’s graduates expect to start a full-time job within six months of graduating.
-What is the rush?
+But what is the rush?

-I have always been interested in embarking on a career in PR, yet I wasn’t completely certain what it entailed.
-However, I wanted to go to university and complete a degree in communication and so I found my feet in the beautiful spa town that is Bath.
+I’ve always been interested in embarking on a career in PR but I wasn’t completely certain what it entailed.
+However, I wanted to go to university and complete a degree in communication, and so I found my feet in the beautiful spa town Bath.

-I was drawn to a city that would offer a leisurely experience and a broad degree, with the intention of having a greater variety upon graduation.
-It was in my final year that I decided to venture into PR which led to my part-time job with a small PR firm while completing my studies.
+I was drawn to a city which offered a leisurely experience and a broad degree, with the intention of having a greater variety upon graduation.
+In my final year, I decided to venture into PR, which led to a part-time job with a small PR firm while completing my studies.

-I have always been a confident communicator and enthusiastic writer, so PR seemed to be the perfect fit.
-Juggling my dissertation, three other modules, working as editor of a university publication, my desire to play sport, as well as my job, was difficult at times but my persistence and willingness to learn eased the stress of it all.
+I’ve always been a confident communicator and enthusiastic writer, so PR seemed to be the perfect fit.
+Juggling my dissertation, three modules, working as editor of a university publication, my desire to play sport, as well as my job, was difficult at times, but my persistence and willingness to learn eased the stress of it all.

-While studying a bachelor’s degree is an essential requirement, employers are most interested in the experience you have had.
-I knew from a young age that I would have to complete many unpaid work placements and internships to get my foot into the door, but I was unsure of the extreme lengths any student must go to.
+While studying a bachelor’s degree is an essential requirement, employers are most interested in the experience you’ve had.
+From a young age, I knew I would have to complete many unpaid work placements and internships to get my foot into the door but I was unsure of the extreme lengths any student must go to.

-Despite this, students understand that completing work placements are a necessity to building up their portfolio and networking for graduate jobs.
+Despite this, students know completing work placements are a necessity to building up their portfolio and networking for graduate jobs.
 Internships have become the new path leading students from education into employment.
-They are a fantastic way of gaining insight into a certain industry, whether you decide to continue in the industry or not.
+They’re a fantastic way of gaining insight into a certain industry, whether you decide to continue in the industry or not.

-However, there is always an opportunity that you have the ability to take.
+However, there’s always an opportunity you have the ability to take.
 Sometimes you must start small to make it big.
-Former head of University and Colleges Admissions Service (UCAS), Mary Curnock Cook wants parents to encourage graduates to move back home and explore their options, in effort to remove the “obsession” with careers.
+The former head of University and Colleges Admissions Service (UCAS), Mary Curnock Cook, wants parents to encourage graduates to move back home and explore their options, in an effort to remove the “obsession” with careers.
 Many employers plan to increase graduate recruitment and salary intake, creating more opportunities for entry-level applicants throughout the year.

-I felt as though I had completed enough internships in my life so that I could turn my hand straight to junior level jobs.
+I felt as though I had completed enough internships in my life, so I could turn my hand straight to junior-level jobs.
 I applied to some jobs through recruitment websites but the majority of my applications were found through Google searches in the vicinity of my home, which ultimately led me to Newsline PR.

-So here I am, your new PR Account Executive.
+So here I am, your new PR account executive.
 My advice to all graduates would be to never give up hope.
-Undertaking these work placements and internships are exhausting, but it will most certainly lead you to great contacts and other opportunities.
+Undertaking these work placements and internships are exhausting but they will most certainly lead you to great contacts and other opportunities.

 The most vital ingredients are persistence and determination.
 University and work experience will help you in many ways to learn life skills and further your knowledge in a particular field but having the will to learn and being relentless will take you where you want to go.